Collaboration with Nazi Germany and Fascist Italy: Business collaboration

 A number of international companies have been accused of having collaborated with Nazi Germany before their home countries' entry into World War II, though it has been debated whether the term "collaboration" is applicable to business dealings outside the context of overt war.

 American companies that had dealings with Nazi Germany included Ford Motor Company, Coca-Cola, and IBM.

 Brown Brothers Harriman & Co. acted for German tycoon Fritz Thyssen, who helped finance Hitler's rise to power.
-The Associated Press supplied images for a propaganda book called The Jews in the USA, and another titled The Subhuman.
+The Associated Press (AP) supplied images for a propaganda book called The Jews in the USA, and another titled The Subhuman.

 In December 1941, when the United States entered the war against Germany, 250 American firms owned more than $450 million of German assets.
 Major American companies with investments in Germany included General Motors, Standard Oil, IT&T, Singer, International Harvester, Eastman Kodak, Gillette, Coca-Cola, Kraft, Westinghouse, and United Fruit.
-Many major Hollywood studios have also been accused of collaboration, in making or adjusting films to Nazi tastes.
+Many major Hollywood studios have also been accused of collaboration, in making or adjusting films to Nazi tastes prior to the U.S. entry into the war.

 German financial operations worldwide were facilitated by banks such as the Bank for International Settlements, Chase and Morgan, and Union Banking Corporation.

-Robert A. Rosenbaum writes: "American companies had every reason to know that the Nazi regime was using IG Farben and other cartels as weapons of economic warfare"; and he notes"as the US entered the war, it found that some technologies or resources could not be procured, because they were forfeited by American companies as part of business deals with their German counterparts."
+Robert A. Rosenbaum writes: "American companies had every reason to know that the Nazi regime was using IG Farben and other cartels as weapons of economic warfare"; and he noted that"as the US entered the war, it found that some technologies or resources could not be procured, because they were forfeited by American companies as part of business deals with their German counterparts."

 After the war, some of those companies reabsorbed their temporarily detached German subsidiaries, and even received compensation for war damages from the Allied governments.